TechWatching/techwatching.dev/input/posts/cleaning-git-branches.md

   - shell
   - nushell
 ---
 When working on a git repository, I often have to manually delete old local branches that I don't use anymore.
-That's not a huge waste of time but still that's something I have to do quite often so I decided to automate that.
+That's not a huge waste of time but still, that's something I have to do quite often so I decided to automate that.

 ## Why do I end up having outdated local branches on my git repositories?